highlightjs/highlightjs-solidity/README.md

 hljs.initHighlightingOnLoad();
 ```

+Doing this will define both `solidity` and `yul` languages.

+### Compatibility

+This package is not currently compatible with highlight.js version 11.

 ### Advanced

 This is a pretty simple package, the only thing you might want to do differently is name the language something other than `solidity`.
 If you want to do this, simply `import { definer } from 'highlightjs-solidity';` and use it like: `hljs.registerLanguage('othername', definer);`.